younjinjeong/younjinjeong.github.io/content/posts/k-pop/hahyunwoo.md

 draft: false
 authors:
   - younjinjeong
-categories:
-  - K-pop
-  - Introduction
-  - DiveDeep
 tags: [k-pop, introduction, HyunwooHa]
 ---

-While I listen to my favorite Korean music today, I made up my mind to write a Korean pop post.
-Many famous k-pop stars and artists are out there, but I thought it would be good to introduce non-famous but great singers.
+While listening to my favorite Korean music today, I decided to write a post about Korean pop.
+There are many famous K-pop stars and artists out there, but I thought it would be nice to introduce some lesser-known yet amazing singers.

-Today, the singer is  HA Hyun Woo, who's a frontman of Guckkasten band in Korea.
-In the band, his role is a leader, vocal, and guitar.
+Today’s featured singer is Ha Hyun-woo, the frontman of the Korean band Guckkasten.
+In the band, he serves as the leader, vocalist, and guitarist.

-One of the greatest songs he sang, "Don't Cry" in the show "King of Mask Singer".
+One of the greatest songs he performed is "Don’t Cry," which he sang on the show King of Mask Singer.

-The video link target is the song "Don't Cry."
-The video don't have English subtitle, but I strongly suggest you listen to his music even if you don't understand Korean.
+Check out the video below.
+It doesn’t have English subtitles, but I strongly recommend giving it a listen even if you don’t understand Korean.

 [![](http://img.youtube.com/vi/0rxs29zVnys/0.jpg)](https://youtu.be/0rxs29zVnys?t=473 "Don't cry by Hyunwoo HA")

-And if you want to understand what the lyric means, you can click the link below.
+If you’d like to understand the lyrics, you can watch the version with English subtitles here:

 [![](http://img.youtube.com/vi/LAyAlbbGk7w/0.jpg)](http://www.youtube.com/watch?v=LAyAlbbGk7w "Don't cry by Hyunwoo HA with ENG Sub")

-If you are a big fan of K-drama, then you might hear about "Itaewon Class."
-And yes, Hyunwoo HA is the singer of "Diamond".
+If you’re a big fan of K-dramas, you might have heard of Itaewon Class.
+Yes, Ha Hyun-woo is the singer of “Diamond.”

 [![](http://img.youtube.com/vi/U1Fxt5wCqAg/0.jpg)](http://www.youtube.com/watch?v=U1Fxt5wCqAg "Diamond by Hyunwoo HA with ENG Sub")

-As you heard, his voice is crazy.
-His falsetto, head voice, chest voice, all quality of voice make fantastic emotions.
-It pierced whole my body.
-While I listen to "Don't Cry," I always drop my tears.
-What a bad song!
+As you’ll hear, his voice is incredible.
+His falsetto, head voice, and chest voice all come together to create a phenomenal emotional impact—it resonates through your entire body.
+Whenever I listen to “Don’t Cry,” I’m moved to tears.
+What a powerful song!

-If you want to know more about him, then please check the links below.
+If you want to learn more about him, feel free to check the links below:

 - [Wikipedia](https://en.wikipedia.org/wiki/Ha_Hyun-woo)
 - [Namu Wiki](https://namu.wiki/w/%ED%95%98%ED%98%84%EC%9A%B0) - Use Google Translater for English

-More K-pop singers coming soon!
+More K-pop singer introductions are coming soon!

 # 한국말